naoshibaikyu/cyborgresistance/halloween.md

 UlalaMollySad: Hahaha… *Really* into the Halloween spirit, Arri?

-%Eventually, they've finally reach to the ends of the grave yard and are right at the entrance of the castle.
+Eventually, they've finally reach to the ends of the grave yard and are right at the entrance of the castle.

 WitchArrietty: Well, there it is!